datacraft-dsc/starfish-py/docs/source/register_asset_remote_agent.rst

 did:op:45fd1d44764047808b313bf777d98d6304fdf9ff3ba7463aa4346e888ff5041c/3bd774d7d7ee5239c26b39b44b659a2488cc3fcdd17140274b04bfc0a05520f5

 You will notice that the listing DID returned contains two id's.
-The first is the regisered DID on the Ocean Protocol block chain, the second id is the internall asset id registered on the Surfer.
+The first is the regisered DID on the Ocean Protocol block chain, the second id is the internall asset id registered on the remote agent.

 To check that the asset id is the same we can print out the asset id